ITS-HCD/nysds-angular-webcomponents-demo/README.md

 This component does not emit the native `change` event, so Angular does not pick up when you select an option.

-Fixing this means updating the nys-select component to dispatch the change event:
+Fixing this means updating the `<nys-select>` component definition file to dispatch the change event:

 ``` javascript
 this.dispatchEvent(